Mathias Döpfner: Early life and education

 Döpfner studied musicology, German literature and theater science in Frankfurt and Boston.
+He obtained a Ph.D. in musicology in 1990 from the University of Frankfurt.
+A committee of the university found in 2023 that he had engaged in scientific misconduct by using a number of blind quotations and unchecked literature references.
+The committee found a significantly lower plagiarism count than the original complaint alleged.
+Because of this, the findings were not sufficient to revoke his doctoral degree.

 Career

-Döpfner began his career in 1982 as the music critic of the Frankfurter Allgemeine Zeitung supplement.
-After working as the FAZ correspondent in Brussels, Döpfner moved to Gruner + Jahr in 1992 – initially employed by board member Axel Ganz in Paris, later as assistant to the CEO Gerd Schulte-Hillen.
+Döpfner began his career in 1982 as the music critic of the Frankfurter Allgemeine Zeitung (FAZ) supplement.
+In 1992, after working as the FAZ correspondent in Brussels, Döpfner moved to Gruner + Jahr – initially working under board member Axel Ganz in Paris, then as an assistant to CEO Gerd Schulte-Hillen.

-In April 1994, Döpfner became editor-in-chief of the Berlin weekly newspaper Wochenpost.
-In 1996 he took over the post of editor-in-chief of the Hamburg tabloid Hamburger Morgenpost.
+In April 1994, Döpfner became editor-in-chief of the Berlin weekly newspaper Wochenpost, and in 1996, he assumed the role of editor-in-chief of the Hamburg tabloid Hamburger Morgenpost.

 In March 1998, Döpfner became editor-in-chief of Axel Springer SE's national daily newspaper Die Welt.
-Döpfner became a member of the management board of Axel Springer SE and head of the newspaper division in 2000, and CEO in 2002.
+He was a member of the management board and head of the newspaper division of Axel Springer SE in 2000, and rose to CEO in 2002.

+As CEO, Döpfner initiated a two-stage digital transformation strategy, beginning in 2006, focusing on organic growth and digital acquisitions to transition the company towards digitization.
+By 2013, under his leadership, the company had total revenues of $3.9 billion, and earnings before interest, taxes, depreciation and amortization (EBITDA) of $625 million.

-In 2020, Friede Springer designated Döpfner as her successor as she gifted, sold and transferred the right to vote her stake in the business to him.
-Under the arrangement, she sold a 4.1% stake to Döpfner and gifted 15% more, bringing his direct stake to 22%.
-She also transferred voting rights for her remaining 22% in the business.
+In 2020, Friede Springer appointed Mathias Döpfner as her successor through a combination of gifting, selling, and transferring voting rights associated with her shares in the company.
+As part of this transition, Springer sold a 4.1% share directly to Döpfner and gifted him an additional 15%, thereby increasing his direct ownership to 22%.
+Furthermore, Springer transferred to Döpfner the voting rights for her remaining 22% stake in the company.

+In February 2023 The Economist reported on Döpfner's plans to expand the Springer group's media presence in the United States.

+As of April 2025, Mathias Döpfner, together with Friede Springer, holds 95% of the shares of Axel Springer.